nehma158/env_mlops/README.md

 # env_mlops

-This is a small repository I created for the DevOps/MLOps class at DSTI
+This is a repository I created for the DevOps/MLOps course at DSTI

+The course material was taken from [Adaltas repository](https://github.com/adaltas/dsti-mlops-2022-spring)

 ## Topics covered